EngineersBox/ogg-vag-transcoder/README.md

-# OGG to VAG Transcoder
+# OGG Vorbis to VAG Transcoder

-OGG to Sony VAG Transcoder
+Decodes a given OGG Vorbis audio file and re-encodes it as Sony VAG for PSX

 ## Build